 The Company's operations are financed primarily through cash generated from operations.
-In October 2020, we entered into the New Revolving Credit Facility with available borrowings of \$150 million.
-The Company had no outstanding debt as of December 31, 2021.
-For the year ended December 31, 2021, we had cash of \$221.6 million and net working capital, consisting of current assets (excluding cash) less current liabilities, of \$89.2 million.
-As of December 31, 2020, we had cash of \$33.4 million and net working capital, consisting of current assets (excluding cash) less current liabilities, of \$74.6 million.
+In October 2020, the Company entered into the New Revolving Credit Facility with available borrowings of \$150 million.
+The Company had no outstanding debt under the New Revolving Credit Facility as of December 31, 2022.
+As of December 31, 2022, the Company had cash of \$267.8 million and net working capital, consisting of current assets (excluding cash) less current liabilities, of \$108.4 million.
+As of December 31, 2021, the Company had cash of \$221.6 million and net working capital, consisting of current assets (excluding cash) less current liabilities, of \$89.2 million.

-We received aggregate net proceeds of \$253.2 million from the IPO, after deducting underwriting discount fees of \$16.2 million.
-We also received aggregate net proceeds of \$28.9 million from the concurrent private placement, after deducting fees of \$1.0 million.
-We believe our existing cash and cash generated from operations, together with the undrawn balance under the New Revolving Credit Facility, will be sufficient to meet our working capital and capital expenditure requirements on a short-term and long-term basis.
+In 2021, the Company received aggregate net proceeds of \$253.2 million from the IPO, after deducting underwriting discount fees of \$16.2 million.
+The Company also received aggregate net proceeds of \$28.9 million from the concurrent private placement, after deducting fees of \$1.0 million.
+We believe our existing cash and cash generated from operations, together with the undrawn balance under the New Revolving Credit Facility, will be sufficient to meet the Company's working capital and capital expenditure requirements on a short-term and long-term basis.

-We anticipate that our capital expenditures, including capitalized software, will be approximately \$25 million to \$35 million for 2022.
-We anticipate our operating lease payment obligations, including capitalized leases, will be approximately \$8 million for 2022.
+We anticipate that our capital expenditures, including capitalized software, will be approximately \$15 million to \$25 million for 2023.
+We anticipate our lease payment obligations, including operating and finance leases, will be approximately \$10 million for 2023.
 Our total future capital requirements and the adequacy of available funds will depend on many factors, including those discussed above as well as the risks and uncertainties set forth under "Risk Factors."